 In 2014, David began sculpting for Fusion Specialties in Denver, CO.
 Here he sculpts custom mannequins for clothing outlets all over the world.
 He was selected along with 4 others to sculpt for a segment that aired on the TODAY show.
 The segment was titled "Love Your Selfie, Reclaiming Beauty".
 While working at Fusion David has honed in on human anatomy and movement in the human form.

-*Dave is a pround member of the National Sculpture Society
+*Dave is an elected member of the National Sculpture Society (NSS)

 *Dave is an associate member of the Society of Animal Artists